The Best Tide Pools in Hawaii for Kids: A Local Mom's Guide to Nature's Free Aquariums

 Kapalua Tide Pools

 Between Kapalua Bay and D.T.
-Fleming Beach on West Maui, these tide pools are easily accessible from the Kapalua Coastal Trail.
-The pools are varied in size and depth, and we have found sea stars, urchins, small eels, and bright-colored fish here.
-The coastal trail itself is a beautiful, easy walk for families.
+Fleming on West Maui, easy access from the Kapalua Coastal Trail.
+Pools of all sizes - sea stars, urchins, baby eels, those electric-blue chromis.
+The trail itself is a flat, breezy walk for the family.

 Napili Bay